caleb-freitas/rentx/README.md

 - Run `yarn typeorm migration:run` to create the tables on the database
 - Run `yarn start`

-After successfully executing all the commands above, just access `http://localhost:3000/api-docs` to see the documentation of all routes available in the application.
+After successfully executing all the commands above, just access `http://localhost:3000/api-docs` to see the documentation of all routes available in the application

 ## Technologies